Kobazaaa/Kirbys_Adventure/README.md

 ### EnemyManager

 An EnemyManager is specific to each Level and handles all the enemies of said level.
 It draws, updates, and handles every enemy.
-Since the EnemyManagers are specific to each level, creating them is just adding them to the level file, they will automatically be loaded and created.
+Since the EnemyManagers are specific to each level, creating them is just defining and adding them to the level file, they will automatically be loaded and created.

 ### ViewFade